-We are pleased to announce that FiG Advertising + Marketing won four MarCom awards for our work with two of our clients: Spark Interiors and Whole Intent.
+We are pleased to announce that our award-winning ad agency - FiG Advertising + Marketing - won four MarCom awards for our website design and brand design work with two of our clients: Spark Interiors and Whole Intent.

 When you're an established brand that needs a branding update, what do you do?
 Well, Mattress Firm is calling on Apple co-founder Steve Wozniak to help bring mattress sales into the 21st century.

 At the end of February, we told you about our new client, redcup Beverage Service and their website development project.
 The site has been completed for several weeks now, so we have an update on the new design as well as some of the initial analytics.

 By now, most people have heard of the United Airlines incident that occurred earlier this week.
 A paying customer was dragged off a United flight by officers when he refused to leave an overbooked flight.
 The graphic video, which shows the bloodied man being dragged down the airplane aisle, went viral instantly, creating a frenzy on social media and for reporters.

 Amazon has been practicing brand extensions since they expanded their inventory from books a decade ago.
 Never failing to create unique strategies to retain and grow their customer base, Amazon has recently announced its entrance into the e-grocery world.